 Similar to the previous group, NSW and Victoria have the largest number of temporary protection visa holders.

 People on Safe Haven Enterprise Visa in regional areas

 Safe Haven Enterprise Visas (SHEV) come with conditions that mean that a person might be able to get a permanent visa if they live in a 'regional area' in Australia, although that permanent visa cannot be a permanent refugee or humanitarian visa.
 This means in practice it will be very difficult for them to do so.

 However, a large number of people on SHEVs do live in 'regional areas'.
-As noted in the graph below, the definition of 'regional area' means that some entire States, including South Australia, qualify as 'regional'.
+The definition of 'regional area' means that some entire States, including South Australia, qualify as 'regional'.

 Are they in detention?

 Almost all of those in 'Legacy Caseload' who are still waiting for the outcome of their applications are currently residing in the community.

 Requesting permission to travel overseas